-This course introduces the characteristics and applications of linear integrated circuits.
-Topics include op-amp circuits, waveform generators, active filters, IC voltage regulators, and other related topics.
-Upon completion, students should be able to construct, analyze, verify, and troubleshoot linear integrated circuits using appropriate techniques and test equipment.
+This course introduces the characteristics and applications on semiconductor devices and circuits.
+Emphasis is placed on analysis, selection, biasing, and applications.
+Upon completion, students should be able to construct, analyze, verify, and troubleshoot analog circuits using appropriate techniques and test equipment.